Parrows/Parrows/paper/content/response.md

 > more reliable experimental results.
 >
 > "extensible formalism THAT can be easily ported"

+Fixed.

 >
 > The sentence "We argue that ..." is pretty much repeated right thereafter.

+We removed this sentence all together.

 >
 > page 32ff:
 >
 > The references contain numerous capitalisation errors.
 For conferences
 > there is an unmotivated but consistent space between the acronym and the year.

+The space is removed.

 >
 >
 > ***************************************************************************